NangoHQ/nango/README.md

 ## Installation

 At the heart of Pizzly is a Node.js application that uses PostgreSQL as a database.
-It is straightforward to install on Heroku using the **Deploy to Heroku** button, but you can install it anywhere.
+It is straightforward to install on Heroku using the **[deploy to Heroku]https://heroku.com/deploy?template=https://github.com/Bearer/Pizzly)** button, but you can install it anywhere.

 ### Manual Install